 Do you have to pay to park at Gooseberry Falls?

-Gooseberry Falls provides a free parking area for people who are visiting the park without having to purchase an entry fee.
+Gooseberry Falls provides a free parking area for people visiting the park without purchasing an entry fee.

 Are there any other nearby attractions to visit?

 Absolutely!
 The Minnesota North Shore is a stunning neck of the woods and a hidden gem.
 The views of Lake Superior alone are quite the attraction.
 A great place to enjoy these views is the scenic overlook at the famous Split Rock Lighthouse, less than 10 minutes away.
 Another personal favorite of mine is the Castle Danger Brewery less than 20 minutes away.
 Another big draw to the area in winter is the Northwoods Ski Trails, just outside of Silver Bay.